-A space designed to capture the essence and identity of the MINOTTI brand, has now become its permament expression in the most effective and authentic way.
+A space designed to capture the essence and identity of the MINOTTI brand has now become its permanent expression in the most effective and authentic way.
 Signed by Studio Dordoni Architetti, Spazio Minotti is located in an industrial complex in Meda, the company’s premises.

 An elaborate project involved redeveloping part of the industrial site, expanding it to create a raised 1000 square meters surface area and obtain a sprawling, bright space that would host the company’s latest collections and iconic products past collections.
 The concept by Studio Dordoni Architetti was inspired by the project of a contemporary villa where all the rooms meld harmoniously with the terrace and hanging gardens.

-After crossing the entrance, you have the impression of finding yourself in a large house where the materials- concrete walls, concrete and Piasentina stone flooring, warm, tobacco-colored wood paneling, huge windows screened by smoky gray linen curtains – exude the ideal setting to highlight the seating systems and the myriad of furnishing complements from the company catalog.
+After crossing the entrance, you have the impression of finding yourself in a large house where the materials- concrete walls, concrete and Piasentina stone flooring, warm, tobacco-coloured wood panelling, huge windows screened by smoky grey linen curtains – exude the ideal setting to highlight the seating systems and the myriad of furnishing complements from the company catalogue.

-The skillful use of perspectives, raised platforms and sophisticated lighting create an interesting sucession of truly eye-catching settings intended to showcase not just the products but also the inimitable Minotti lifestyle.
+The skilful use of perspectives raised platforms and sophisticated lighting create an interesting succession of truly eye-catching settings intended to showcase not just the products but also the inimitable Minotti lifestyle.

 The showroom includes rooms with audio-video equipment for meetings and training courses for customers, architects, interior designers and journalists.

-We invite you to take a look to this luxury home decoration:
+We invite you to take a look at this luxury home decoration: